Kreiseljustus/Basen/README.md

 # Basen

 Basen (Basic Engine) is a small 3D rendering engine im currently working on.
-Design and architecture is mainly inspired by [The Cherno](https://github.com/TheCherno) and his [Hazel engine](https://github.com/TheCherno/hazel).
+Design and architecture is mainly inspired by [The Cherno](https://github.com/TheCherno) and his [Hazel engine](https://github.com/TheCherno/hazel) as well as his [architecture series](https://www.youtube.com/playlist?list=PLlrATfBNZ98cpX2LuxLnLyLEmfD2FPpRA).

 The goal is to make a basic maze game and being able to distribute it.

 # Building